-- 1. Type location in the taskbar search box, and then select Location privacy settings. - 2.
+- 1. Select the Search icon (select products only) from the taskbar, type location, and then select Location privacy settings. - 2.
 Follow the on-screen instructions for using location settings.

 Using Bluetooth wireless devices (select products only)

 A Bluetooth device provides short-range wireless communications that replace the physical cable connections that traditionally link electronic devices.